Seoul's reprisal blows up after North Korean missile success

 The explosion and subsequent fire panicked and confused residents of the coastal city of Gangneung, who were already uneasy over the increasingly provocative weapons tests by rival North Korea.
 Their concern that it could be a North Korean attack only grew as the military and government officials provided no explanation about the explosion for hours.

-South Korea’s Joint Chiefs of Staff said no injuries were reported from the explosion, which involved a short-range Hyumoo-2 missile that crashed inside an air force base in the outskirts of the city.
+South Korea’s Joint Chiefs of Staff said no injuries were reported from the explosion, which involved a short-range Hyumoo-2 missile that crashed inside an air force base on the outskirts of the city.

 “It was an irresponsible response,” Kwon wrote.
 “They don’t even have an official press release yet.”